vtinney/vtinney.github.io/_posts/2021-02-22-tidycensus.md

 I have a new appreciation for studies using ACS data!

-I'm using ACS data in my third dissertation and was finding downloading all the ACS data from Census.gov to be a big pain.
+I'm using ACS data in my third dissertation paper and was finding downloading all the ACS data from Census.gov to be a big pain.
 Bring in the Tidycensus package to the rescue.
 Along with some other packages below, I was able to download multiple years for all states and multiple variables.

 ```
 library(tidycensus)